ursa1minor/nc-fundamental-katas/valid-triangles/valid-triangles.md

 # Valid Triangles

 For this kata you need to create a function that takes an array of triangles.
-Each triangle is represented as an array e.g. `[10, 12, 22]` where the three numbers are the sides of the triangle.
+Each triangle is represented as an array where the three numbers are the sides of the triangle e.g. `[10, 12, 22]`.
 The function should return the count of triangles that are valid.

-To be a valid triangle, the sum of any two sides must be larger than the remaining side
+The sides of the triangles must be connected at the ends.
+Therefore to be a valid triangle the sum of any two sides must be larger than the remaining side.

 ## For example